ThatFireBoi/holbertonschool-zero-day/README.md

 My first readme
-First and only edit allowd from GitHub
+First and only edit allowed from GitHub